Azure/mlops-v2/documentation/quickstart/quickstart_gha.md

    ![image](./images/gh-generate.png)

    2.3.
-Go to your Github organization and create an **empty** repo.
-This is going to be the repo, into which you'll push your sparse checkout local repo. (more to that later)
+Go to your Github organization and create an empty repo.
+This is going to be the repo into which you'll push your sparse checkout local repo. (more to that later).

+   > **Note:**
+   >
+   > The new repo must be empty to run sparse_checkout.
+Do not add a README file when creating the repository.
+The sparse_checkout.sh script creates assets in the local project directory and pushes them into the new repository.
+If the script is interrupted for any reason, there may be files already created in the local directory and repository.
+Ensure both are empty before re-running the script.

    ![Github Use Template](./images/gh-create-empty-mlops-sparse.png)